potassco/plasp/doc/output-format.md

 `plasp`’s variables represent the current state of the planning problem.
 Variables are linked to the problem's [objects](#constants-objects) and [constants](#constants-objects).

+`plasp`’s variables are multivalued, and each variable has exactly one value at each point in time.

 With SAS, variable names are numbers starting at 0, `variable(<number>)`.
 SAS variables are inherently multivalued, which results in two or more values of the form `value(<SAS predicate>, <bool>)` for each variable.